superctj/observatory/README.md

 | SOTAB               	| sotab_data_type_datasets.zip                 	| https://drive.google.com/file/d/1K631KONGDVy2C2ViKcwSyMnWhr_kJdaK/view?usp=share_link                                 	| Heterogeneous Context                                                	|

 ## Evaluation
 All property experiments are under `observatory/properties`.
-To evaluate a model for a property, change all paths to local ones in the corresponding shell script and simply run,
+To evaluate a model for a property, change all paths to local ones in the corresponding shell script and run

-    For models from HuggingFace (specify the model identifier in the script): e.g., ./observatory/properties/Row_Order_Insignificance/hugging_face.sh
+For models from HuggingFace (specify the model identifier in the script): e.g.,

+    ./observatory/properties/Row_Order_Insignificance/hugging_face.sh

 For other models: e.g.,

     ./observatory/properties/Sample_Fidelity/doduo.sh